 To wrap up, we have covered what a CDC is and the factors to keep in mind when selecting your CDC tool.
 The list of alternate database replication and migration tools with their pros and cons can help you make an objective selection.
 This blog is intended to act as a guide as you plan for a successful data migration or data replication project.
 Right decision-making often starts by asking the right questions.

 To make things simple, if you are looking for an easy-to-use CDC solution that ensures reliability and scalability, look no further than Arcion.
 Arcion provides you complete deployment flexibility.
 You can install either on-premise or on cloud.
 With pre-built connectors, it is not just incredibly quick and easy to configure, it also delivers extremely high performant data pipelines.
-Download Arcion Self-hosted or book a personalized demo for free.
+Book a free demo to see Arcion in action.
 Bring the power of zero downtime and zero data loss to your organization today.